First phase of Magic Kingdom's new Fantasyland soft-opens

 Update: A source in the know reports that the Magic Kingdom did 61,000 guests Monday.
 Those are mid-summer numbers.
 Business is looking up in Orlando, it seems.

 One of the other Disney forums has a lot of pictures posted.
 It looks like the coaster retained the "Barnstormer" part but has added "with Goofy as the Great Goofini" to the official name.

-I wonder if this is going to be another naming fight between departments a la
+I wonder if this is going to be another naming fight between departments

 "Goofini is the old Goofy's Barnstormer Vekoma family coaster that Disney relocated from the now-closed Mickey's Toontown Fair to the new circus-themed section"

 here is a video of the great goofini barnstormer

 The new park maps have it listed as "The Barnstormer".